Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-as-a-persistent-state-manager.md

   - react
 ---

-I had to leverage a kind of context-based state a while ago; however, the element needing context was so small that it seemed overkill to make a full context for this.
+I had to leverage a context-based state a while ago; however, the element needing context was so small that it seemed overkill to make a complete context for this.

 And that's when I started building this context of a small reusable hook that does just that.